pietern/databricks-environments/dbr/16.1.x-scala2.12/README.md

-# Python constraints for 16.1 (includes Apache Spark 3.5.2, Scala 2.12)
+# Python constraints for 16.1

 Constraint files to match your local Python environment to 16.1 (includes Apache Spark 3.5.2, Scala 2.12).